go-home-io/website/content/systems/bus/nsq.md

 ---
 {{<provider>}}

-[NSQ](https://nsq.io/) is a light-weight pub/sub service bus, written in Go and it's perfect for simple in-house installation.
+[NSQ](https://nsq.io/) is a light-weight and blazing-fast pub/sub service bus, written in Go and it's perfect for simple in-house installation.

 {{<warning "Authentication is not supported as of now.">}}